liverblu/ict002python/README.md

 # 2D Obstacle-Dodging Game with Pygame

 This is a 2D side-scrolling game developed as part of a university project, built using Python and the Pygame library.
-The player chooses a character and survive by dodging obstacles that approach from the ground and fall from the sky.
+The player chooses a character and survives by dodging obstacles that approach from the ground and fall from the sky.

 ## Gameplay & Features